When I first walk into Charu—right after the waitstaff notice me but moments before they can reach me with a menu—I hastily walk out without a word.

 "Uh, I can't find it.
 Are you sure it's on the 16th floor?"
 I text my friend.

 I had arranged to meet a friend at a new Tibetan cafe in Chengdu and the space I had just sauntered into looked nothing like what I had imagined a Tibetan cafe to look like.
-The Tibetan establishments I had frequented in the past were usually decked out in mismatched textiles and gold-covered antiques, supplemented with earth-colored motifs.
+The Tibetan establishments I had frequented in the past were usually decked out in mismatched textiles and gold-covered antiques, supplemented with earth-coloured motifs.

 This place is the stark opposite: It's spacious, outfitted with aged wood panels, edgy houseplants, and dangling Edison-style bulbs.
 It's staffed by young people and the couches are upholstered in different shades of blue—the sort of patterns you would expect from a swanky Malibu patio by the beach.
 I had already blundered my way into another wrong cafe just ten minutes ago, and I'm convinced this one was also a mistake.
 This was too modern, too hipster.